 Napa Valley is close to several major airports that offer convenient transportation to your destination via shuttle, train, rental car, or ferry service.
 With our suggestions and tips, you’ll be arriving in Napa Valley with ease, ready for your first glass of wine.

 Three different airline carriers offer daily non-stop service to Charles M. Schulz – Sonoma County Airport (STS)

 , making it easy to reach Wine Country in just a few short hours.
-Daily nonstop flights include: Alaska Airlines to/from Los Angeles, Orange County, San Diego, Portland, and Seattle; American Airlines to/from Phoenix Sky Harbor and Dallas; United Airlines to/from Denver and San Francisco; and seasonal Sun Country Airlines flights to/from Minneapolis and Las Vegas.
+Daily nonstop flights include: Alaska Airlines to/from Los Angeles, Burbank, Orange County, San Diego, Portland, and Seattle; American Airlines to/from Phoenix Sky Harbor and Dallas; and Avelo Airlines to/from Burbank, Las Vegas, and Palm Springs.
 What’s also great is that if you’d like to take some wine home with you, Alaska Airlines offers their Wine Flies Free program, which, as the name suggests, allows passengers to check a case of wine for free.
 By far one of the best choices for transport from Sonoma to Napa Valley, Beau Wine Tours

 will meet you at the terminal then whisk you off to your destination in comfort.